Home | Start The Analyst | FAQ | Search | Health Discussion Forum

 Gallbladder Disease

-Sixteen patients with gallstones who were scheduled for surgery received 500mg of Vitamin C four times per day for two weeks prior to surgery.
-Another sixteen patients who had their gallbladders removed did not receive Vitamin C (the control group).
-During surgery, bile was taken from the gallbladder of each patient.
-Vitamin C treatment resulted in a significant increase in the concentration of phospholipids in bile (phospholipids such as lecithin have been shown to prevent stone formation).
+In one study, 16 patients with gallstones who were scheduled for surgery received 500mg of Vitamin C four times per day for two weeks prior to surgery.
+Another 16 similar patients (the control group) did not receive Vitamin C. During surgery, bile was taken from the gallbladder of each patient.
+Vitamin C treatment resulted in a significant increase in the concentration of phospholipids in bile; phospholipids such as lecithin have been shown to prevent stone formation.
 More importantly, it took seven days for the bile from Vitamin C-treated patients to form cholesterol crystals (the first step in stone formation), compared with just two days in the control group.
 [Eur J Clin Invest 1997;27: pp.387-391]

 Vitamin C also could help dissolve gallstones, although that probably would require several years of continuous treatment, combined with a strict diet.
 It is noteworthy that birth-control pills have been shown both to reduce blood levels of Vitamin C and to increase the risk of gallstones.